-As an experiment, Candy created fill-in-the-blank stickers that say “I wish this was ____.”
-She placed boxes of free stickers in businesses around the city and posted grids of blank stickers and a permanent marker on vacant storefronts, so anyone walking by could fill one out.
+I Wish This Was was inspired by vacant storefronts.
+Candy Chang created fill-in-the-blank stickers as an experiment to see what might happen if we could easily say what we want in these vacant spaces.
+She placed boxes of free stickers in businesses around the city and posted grids of blank stickers on vacant buildings, so anyone walking by could fill one out.
 The stickers are vinyl and they can be easily removed without damaging property.
-Responses ranged from the functional to the poetic: I wish this was… a butcher shop, a community garden, a bike rack, an affordable farmer’s market, a taco stand, a place to sit and talk, Brad Pitt’s house, full of nymphomaniacs with PhDs, a source of tasty healthy food I could afford, my art gallery, your dream, Heaven.
-It’s a fun, low-barrier tool to provide civic input onsite, and the responses reflect the hopes, dreams, and colorful imaginations of different neighborhoods.
+Responses ranged from the functional to the poetic: I wish this was… a butcher shop, a community garden, a bike rack, a place to sit and talk, an affordable farmer’s market, a taco stand, a donut/flower shop, full of nymphomaniacs with PhDs, a source of tasty healthy food I could afford, my art gallery, your dream, Heaven.
+Part of the Ethnographic Terminalia exhibit at DuMois Gallery.

-November 2010 and beyond, Vinyl stickers, 4.5″ x 3″.
+2010.
+Vinyl stickers, 4.5″ x 3″.
 New Orleans, LA.
-Read how residents have used it in The Times Herald.